malinajs/template/README.md

-# Malina.js template
+# Malina.js Electron template

-This template for new Malina.js web-application.
+This template for new Malina.js desktop application based on Electron

 # Developing